 - Do you have a flash drive with the necessary tools and files you’re likely to need in case network access is not available?

 - Before you start clicking, start listening.
 Review the ticket with your customer.
 Ask them questions and listen carefully to their answers to ensure the ticket accurately reflects the real issue.
 Sometimes, the real issue may not be evident on the ticket.

 - Remember, in addition to being technologists, we’re often called on to be therapists, mediators, and counselors.
 When you answer the phone, make the return call, or visit the customer’s site, be prepared.
 You may need to use your empathy, compassion, and listening skills to help a distraught customer.
 Remember the words of MSP owner Drayton Mayers, “We’re in the IT pain relief and prevention business.”

-- When you’re dealing with a customer, remember to be a friendly professional.
+- When you’re providing customer support, remember to be a friendly professional.
 Also, remember that there are really smart, very successful people who don’t understand or like technology.
 They tolerate computers, tablets, phones, and other devices, but they don’t like them.
 Your job is to be a master of technology so they don’t have to.

 A Handy (and Important) Reminder

-The technicians checklist is a handy reminder of what you can do to provide outstanding customer service to the people your support.
+The technician’s checklist is a handy reminder of what you can do to provide outstanding customer support to the people you serve.

 Enroll your team now in Compassionate Geek IT customer service training so they can work together, get things done, and take care of customers.